 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 Vail, Colorado, is a wonderful and special place.
 Nestled deep in the heart of the Rocky Mountains, it’s hard to believe that this bustling vacation destination was only founded in 1966.
 It grew from nothing to so much in the past half-century, and today, it’s the perfect place to visit at any time of year.

-If you’re looking for the best things to do in Vail, then you came to the right place.
-In this informative post, we’ll tell you all about the best Vail points of interest and top Vail activities that you should not miss, so you can experience the best of Vail, Colorado during your visit.
+If you’re looking for the best things to do in Vail, you came to the right place.
+In this informative post, we’ll tell you all about the best Vail points of interest and top Vail activities you should not miss so you can experience the best of Vail, Colorado, during your visit.
 Read on!

 Experience Vail from a different perspective.
 On this Segway tour, you'll explore the scenic beauty of Vail Valley: cobbled streets, mountain and forest backdrops, and hidden sights that can be hard to visit on foot.
 You’ll also learn some history and insider tips from your guide.

 The tour is narrated by a local celebrity guide and provides an entertaining array of sights, sounds and facts about the Colorado Rocky Mountains.
 Use your smartphone to enjoy this self-guided driving tour along Interstate 70 between Denver and Vail or Breckenridge.

 A bike ride from Vail to Frisco takes you through some of the most beautiful scenery in Colorado.
 As you wind your way down the mountain, your guide will point out points of interest and make sure that you don't miss any of the incredible views along the way.

 - Colorado Snowsports Museum & Hall of Fame

 - Outdoorsy Things to do in Vail